 HIPAA Compliance Checklist: Learn the Requirements to Become HIPAA Compliant

 Owing to the increasing number of healthcare security breaches, the US Department of Health and Human Services (HHS) imposes strict rules on companies dealing with protected health information (PHI) by using the Health Insurance Portability and Accountability Act (HIPAA).
-Failure to comply with the act results in substantial fines, criminal charges and civil litigations.
-HIPAA covers the essential criteria of:

 HIPAA Definition

-Introduced in 1996 by Bill Clinton, the HIPAA is a federal law that provides a set of rules and regulations for the protection of healthcare and medical data.
+HIPAA ComplianceIntroduced in 1996 by Bill Clinton, the HIPAA is a federal law that provides a set of rules and regulations to protect healthcare and medical data.
 It sets security standards for electronic healthcare billing, storing patients’ healthcare information, and handling medical data.
 It ensures that healthcare data is kept private at all costs.

-Additionally, the HIPAA also provides guidelines for notifying patients of a security breach and requires healthcare organizations to secure their infrastructure by handling things at all technical levels.
+The HIPAA also provides guidelines for notifying patients of a security breach and requires healthcare organizations to secure their infrastructure by handling things at all technical levels.

 Being aware of HIPAA compliance guidelines is essential to prevent huge fines, disciplinary action, and/or penalties.
-Ignorance of HIPAA regulations is not considered to be a justifiable defense by the Office for Civil Rights (OCR) of the US Department of Health and Human Services.
+Ignorance of HIPAA regulations is not considered a justifiable defense by the Office for Civil Rights (OCR) of the US Department of Health and Human Services.

 HIPAA Compliance Terminology

-Covered Entity | Any healthcare field or entity that accesses PHI.
-Covered entities can be medical providers, clearinghouses, health insurers or employer-sponsored health plans. |
+Covered Entity Any healthcare field or entity that accesses PHI.
+Covered entities can be medical providers, clearinghouses, health insurers or employer-sponsored health plans.

-Business Associates | Individuals who work with covered entities in a non-healthcare capacity, i.e., people that maintain the PHI stored by covered entities. |
+Business Associates Individuals who work with covered entities in a non-healthcare capacity, i.e., people that maintain the PHI stored by covered entities.

-Omnibus Rule.
 A new addition to the HIPAA guidelines, the HIPAA Omnibus Rule expands the definition of business associates to include storage companies, consultants, and subcontractors, and it has also increased the civil penalties for HIPAA violators.

-Breach Notification.
 The HIPAA Breach Notification regulates how a breach notification must be issued if a breach occurs.
 If more than 500 PHI records are affected, you must notify HHS and OCR, and all minor violations (less than 500 records) must be reported to HHS once a year.

 HIPAA Compliance Checklist

-As the HIPAA is quickly approaching its 25th anniversary, its needs and demands have changed with advancements in technology.
-The HIPAA has been updated multiple times, with more rules added over the years because of the constant rise in security breaches in the healthcare industry.
+HIPAA’s needs and demands have changed over time with advancements in technology.
+HIPAA has been updated multiple times, with more rules added over the years because of the constant rise in security breaches in the healthcare industry.
 Noncompliance can result in fines varying from $100 to as high as $1.5 million per year.
-To be compliant with the different rules of the HIPAA, consider the following checklists for each of the aforementioned rules.

 Compliance checklist for the HIPAA Privacy Rule